 Running is currently my main outlet for working out.
 I can appreciate that not many people likes running.
 Running aimlessly without a destination or purpose can be a boring thing to do.

 Since young, running was never my thing.
-It wasn’t something I excelled at nor enjoyed doing.
+It wasn’t something I excelled at or enjoyed doing.
 In school, I literally ran away from anything that has running.
 Of all the sports, I loathed the cross country event most.
 Back then it was just an annual long run covering 7km distance around the neighbourhood.
 I did not see any point in it.
-I would run too fast (by my own slow standard) the first few hundred metres, exhaust all my energy and then end up walking the rest of the way.
+I would run too fast for the first few hundred metres, exhaust all my energy and then end up walking the rest of the way.
 I simply did not have the interest to run all the way, fast or slow.

 Actually slow jogging would be the more accurate description.
 It was tight, boring and tough for me.
 Yet somehow, I persisted.
 And I became better.